filamentphp/filamentphp.com/README.md

 ## Debugging missing content

 If you are working on the website locally, and you notice that some Markdown-based content is missing, it is likely that it has not reached the cache yet.
-Please run `php artisan clear-orbit-cache` and `php artisan clear:cache`.
+Please run `php artisan clear-orbit-cache` and `php artisan cache:clear`.